vladimir-v-bvn/couchbase-cc-test/readme.txt

 A multithreading Couchbase performance test where nothing is blocked.

-The project compiled with Java 17.
+The project is compiled with Java 17.

 Set up:
   readProperties() - reads properties